Using distraction to encourage positive behaviour

 If you sense that your child is bored and needs distraction, why not encourage your child to come up with their own ideas?
 Making the most of boredom can be great for your child’s creativity and problem-solving skills.

-Distraction works best when you can see that your child might be about to do something wrong or get upset.
+Distraction works best when you can see that your child is about to get upset or behave in a challenging way.

 Distraction won’t help if your child: